How to Use the 50/30/20 Rule for Effective Budgeting?

 • Groceries

-• Transportation costs (car payments, gas, public transit)
+• Transportation expenses (car payments, gas, public transit)

-2. 30% for Wants Wants are non-essential expenses that enhance your life but aren’t strictly necessary.
+2. 30% for Wants: Wants Wants are expenses outside the essential realm that make your life better, though not strictly necessary.
 This includes:

 • Dining out and entertainment